Tjoppen/fmigo/README.md

 We support versions down to 2.8.12.2 in GitLab CI, but recommend version 3.5.1 or later.

-We recommend using Ninja for building on platforms where it is available, since it is much faster than make (at least when using CMake generated Makefiles).
+We recommend using Ninja for building on platforms where it is available, since it is much faster than msbuild and make (at least when using CMake generated Makefiles).

 Python 2.7 or 3.x is required for running the tests.
 You will also need to install some Python packages specified in requirements.txt using pip and/or pip3: